nikhil-97/cms-dl/README.md

 # cms-dl
-A Python script for downloading course material and updates for students of BITS Pilani Hyderabad Campus
+A Python script for downloading course material and updates for students of BITS Pilani Hyderabad Campus.